Dixon-Roman, Ezekiel J. (ed2115)

 Scholarly Interests

-Ezekiel Dixon-Román is Professor of Critical Race, Media, & Educational Studies and Director of the Edmund W. Gordon Institute for Urban and Minority Education.
-He is also co-founder and Director of the Institute in Critical Quantitative, Computational, & Mixed Methodologies and the Critical Computation Bureau.
+Ezekiel Dixon-Román is Professor of Critical Race, Media, & Educational Studies and Director of the Edmund W. Gordon Institute for Advanced Study (formerly the Institute for Urban and Minority Education).
+He is also co-founder of the Institute in Critical Quantitative, Computational, & Mixed Methodologies and the Critical Computation Bureau.
 He joined the Teachers College faculty on January 1 2023 from the University of Pennsylvania School of Social Policy & Practice.

 His research program makes critical interventions towards re-theorizing the technologies and practices of quantification that he understands as mediums and agencies of sociopolitical systems, whereby race and other assemblages of difference are byproducts.
 He is particularly interested in how power generates difference, especially in bodily capacities to change and be changed.
 His research question addresses how sociotechnical systems of quantification work on, with, and in the body to produce racialized demarcations, which decide which bodily capacities to regenerate and which to debilitate.
 Dixon-Román argues that, in the ‘computational turn’ of global neoliberal racial capitalism, the biopolitics of statistical demarcations of bodies forms and shapes the movement and flow of power and sociopolitical relations.
 As such, his research is invested in speculative questions of futurity that rethink technologies of quantification toward onto-epistemologies other-wise.
 He engages with philosophical and methodological interventions toward developing alternative modes of inquiry and practices of quantification that might enable critical space for reconstituting sociopolitical relations and the movement and flow of social life.